-- Students are not allowed to bring personal items to the SPC meeting, including audio/video recording devices, cell phones, and smart watches. - Meeting minutes are maintained by the Didactic Coordinator and access to the meeting minutes by other than committee members, unless requested for review by the SMS Appeals Committees, is not permitted. - The SPC members review the academic record and all documents relevant to the student's meeting.
+- Students are not allowed to bring personal items to the SPC meeting, including audio/video recording devices, cell phones, and smart watches as meetings are not permitted to be recorded. - Meeting minutes are maintained by the Didactic Education Assistant.
+Access to the meeting minutes by anyone other than committee members, unless requested for review by the SMS Appeals Committees, is not permitted. - The SPC members review the academic record and all documents relevant to the student's meeting. - When the student enters the meeting, the SPC Chair verifies that the student knows all SPC members present and can explain the reason for the SPC meeting. - The student is offered an opportunity to provide testimony relevant to the meeting. - After discussion, the student is asked to leave the room while the SPC members discuss progression and/or disciplinary action options. - A decision(s) is submitted to a vote with a simple majority ruling. - The SPC Chair is a non-voting member except in the case of a tie vote.

-- When the student enters the meeting, the SPC Chair verifies that the student knows all SPC members present and can explain the reason for the SPC meeting. - The student is offered an opportunity to provide testimony relevant to the meeting. - After discussion, the student is asked to leave the room while the SPC members discuss progression and/or disciplinary action options. - A decision(s) is submitted to a vote with a simple majority ruling. - The SPC Chair is a non-voting member except in the case of a tie vote. - Because this is not a criminal court, the level of proof for a decision shall be "more likely than not" and not the strict criminal law standard of "proof beyond a reasonable doubt." - Once the SPC has reached a decision(s), the student is asked to return to the room and the SPC Chair explains the decision(s) and relevant instructions/expectations to the student.
-This is the conclusion of the SPC meeting.
+- Because this is not a criminal court, the level of proof for a decision shall be "more likely than not" and not the strict criminal law standard of "proof beyond a reasonable doubt." - Once the SPC has reached a decision(s), the student is asked to return to the room and the SPC Chair explains the decision(s) and relevant instructions/expectations to the student.
+This is the conclusion of the SPC meeting. - Students will receive an official letter of the SPC's decision following the meeting.
+Students must acknowledge receipt of letter by electronically signing, dating, and emailing letter back to the SPC Chair or designee.